Deadline has been extended from July 1, 2022 to July 8, 2022

 Submit an Abstract

-Login to the 63rd Annual Meeting of the APS Division of Plasma Physics page and follow the step by step instructions.
-Log in using your APS web account.
+Login to the 64th Annual Meeting of the APS Division of Plasma Physics page and follow the step-by-step instructions.
+Login using your APS web account.
 If you are a first-time user to APS create your account.
 Respond to the permission to use your data agreements.
 Review the Submission Guidelines.
 Click the box at the bottom to start submitting your abstract.
 Select the Presentation Type and the Sorting Category and proceed.

 Contributed abstract body text is approximately 1300 characters (about 250 words).
-Invited submissions should not exceed 2,000 characters.
 Review Tips for Writing a Title and Abstract.

 To speed up submission know the number of authors, select the appropriate Sorting Category, and proofread the abstract.
 List Team and Funding Acknowledgements.
 Special Instructions are helpful to the APS staff and the DPP Program Committee members.
 Add Publications Reference and check the appropriate bullet to be considered highlighting your research to the media.